FuhrerStein/ModernSlideShower/README.md

     * Random image in current folder
     * First image in random folder
     * Random image in random folder
-* **Automatic image swithing (slideshow),** where you can change switching speed on the go.
+* **Automatic image swithing (slideshow),** where you can change switching speed on the go and visual indicator till next switch.
 * **Image rotation on the screen.** Option to rotate by 90° angles, as well as by arbitrary angle.
 * **Lossless jpeg rotation.** Using free third-party utility [jpegtran](https://sourceforge.net/projects/libjpeg-turbo/files/2.0.5/)
 * **Basic image editing**
-  * Levels adjustment all colors as well as R, G, B separately.
+  * Levels adjustment for all colors at once as well as for R, G, B separately.
   * Image resize, crop, and rotation
-* **Fractal mode**, with ability to zoom up to 2^100 with usable framerate on average hardware.
+* **Fractal mode**, showind mandelbrot set with ability to zoom up to 2^100 with usable framerate on average hardware.

 ## Installation
 1. Install Python (~30 MB installer size) https://www.python.org/downloads/

-1. Download all project files and unpack them in a folder of your choice.
+1. Download all project files and unpack them into a folder of your choice.

 1. Install required Python modules (~100 MB).